larson-group/clubb_release/Readme.txt

 added with a small number of modifications.
 The following files must be adjusted to customize the scalars:

-stats_variables.F:  Currently it is only configured to generate data for 2 elements for each of the sclr arrays.
+stats_variables.F:  Currently this is only configured to generate data for 2 elements for each of the sclr arrays.
 Using the sclra and sclrb variables as a template, it should be possible to add additional variables (sclrc, etc.) without any issues.

 The Namelists:

-Within the existing _model.in for each run a sounding for the scalar variable must be added.
+Within the existing <CASE>_model.in for each run, a sounding for the scalar variable must be added.

-Setting sclrm(:,1) equal to thlm, and sclrm(:,2) equal to rtm in the bomex case can be done like so:
+Setting sclrm(:,1) equal to thlm, and sclrm(:,2) equal to rtm in the BOMEX case can be done like so:

 &scalar_sounding
 sclr(:,1) = 298.7, 298.7, 299.39375, 302.4, 308.4, 313.675